tock/tock-www/_posts/2017-09-26-talking-tock-28.md

 support for Tock.
 Briefly, 6lowpan is a standard for tunneling IPv6 packets over the low-power 802.15.4 wireless radio standard (the same one used in ZigBee).
-It's a fairly common standard in wireless sensor networks in academica, and has also been picking up steam in home automation recently thanks to the Thread group standardizing a set bunch of related protocols around 6lowpan for network configuration (if you're work on Thread professionally and are reading this, when are we getting an OnHub router that supports Thread??).
+It's a fairly common standard in wireless sensor networks in academia, and has also been picking up steam in home automation recently thanks to the Thread group standardizing a set bunch of related protocols around 6lowpan for network configuration (if you're working on Thread professionally and are reading this, when are we getting an OnHub router that supports Thread??).

-Implementing support full support for Thread turns out be a pretty big task since it involves a handful of different protocols as well as some low-level 802.15.4 features that hadn't been implemented for the RF233 driver in Tock.
+Implementing full support for Thread turns out be a pretty big task since it involves a handful of different protocols as well as some low-level 802.15.4 features that hadn't been implemented for the RF233 driver in Tock.
 It also took some effort to get a test rig up since there isn't any commercially